 - spot healing and clone stamp: to remove effects of dust on the sensor and in rare cases to clean up the background of a portrait (5%)

-- noise reduction: for dark areas in high ISO images, although seldom necessary with the 5DII camera (5%)
+- noise reduction: for dark areas in high ISO images, although seldom necessary with the 5DII or 5DIII camera (5%)

 - gaussian blur: sometimes to make a cluttered background less distractive (2%)